misslivirose/basic-unity-vr/07_GameplayComponents.md

 				}
 	}
 ```
-With that change, we're just about ready to go - but we've got a few more tweaks to do in Unity itself so that the script runs.
+After that change, we're just about ready to go - but we've got a few more tweaks to do in Unity itself so that the script runs.
 The full code should look like this:

 ```
 using UnityEngine;